abetusk/2d/ellemal/moth/export/README.md

 Export Notes
 ===

-Using LaserWeb4, import the `moth_v0.1.6.1.png` image.
+Using LaserWeb4, import the `moth_v0.1.6.3.png` image (or whatever the most current/desired image is).

 The parameters I'm using are: